amore-upf/manynames/README.md

 ## Data files
 The dataset is provided in two formats:

-* ***manynames.tsv***: tab-separated text file, first row contains the column labels, nested data is stored as python dictionaries (i.e., "{key: value}")
+* **.TSV**: tab-separated text file, first row contains the column labels, nested data is stored as python dictionaries (i.e., "{key: value}")
-* ***manynames.json***: the same data set in .json format to facilitate access (to the nested data) outside of python
+* **.JSON**: the same data set in .json format to facilitate access (to the nested data) outside of python

-The columns are labelled as follows.
+The columns that are included for both languages are labelled as follows.
 The most important columns are listed first.

 | Column | Type | Description |
 | -------- | :-------: | -------- |